Implications of a temperature-dependent magnetic anisotropy for superparamagnetic switching

 In general, $M(T)$ decreases with increasing temperature and vanishes at the Curie temperature $T_C$ which also holds for $\Delta E(T)\propto M(T)^2$.
 Thus, the system does not only switch faster with growing temperature due to an explicit increase of thermal fluctuations, but also due to a lower anisotropy barrier.
-This has a pronounced effect of the switching rate which is shown in Fig.\ \ref{fig::f_for_diff_mag}.
+This has a pronounced effect on the switching rate which is shown in Fig.\ \ref{fig::f_for_diff_mag}.
 For convenience we use the decadic logarithm $\lg\equiv\log_{10}$ to directly determine the exponent $y$ of the frequency according to $f=10^y$ s$^{-1}$.
 Strong deviations from an Arrhenius law with a constant energy barrier are clearly visible.

 These deviations are not captured by a linear adjustment of the Arrhenius law with a temperature shift $T\to T-T_0$, which yields to the Vogel-Fulcher law.
-Above $T_C$, this is obvious as the magnetization, and with it the energy barrier, vanishes.
-Close to $T_C$, the explicit values of $f(T\approx T_C)$ loose their physical meaning since the concept of a switching rate with a separation of time scales breaks down \cite{haenggi1990}.
-However, from the existence of a finite critical $T_C$ with $\Delta E(T\ge T_C)\equiv 0$ and $f(T\ge T_C)\equiv f_0$, we have to conclude that such a system can hardly be described by a constant energy barrier as in this case, $f_{\Delta E=\text{const}}(T)$ would approach $f_0$ for $T\to\infty$ only.
-Thus, an accurate description of the switching rate requires the knowledge of the full temperature-dependent magnetization or even of the energy barrier at every temperature.
+Above $T_C$, this is obvious since the magnetization, and with it the energy barrier, vanishes.
+Close to $T_C$, the explicit values of $f(T\approx T_C)$ lose their physical meaning since the concept of a switching rate with a separation of time scales breaks down \cite{haenggi1990}.
+However, from the existence of a finite critical temperature $T_C$ with $\Delta E(T\ge T_C)\equiv 0$ and $f(T\ge T_C)\equiv f_0$, we have to conclude that such a system cannot be described by a constant energy barrier as in this case $f_{\Delta E=\rm{const}}(T)$ would approach $f_0$ only for $T\to\infty$.
+Thus, an accurate description of the switching rate requires in principle the knowledge of the full temperature-dependent magnetization $M(T)$ or, more precisely, of the energy barrier $\Delta E(T)$.